stewi1014/clod/README.md

 ### Platforms

 If I'm honest with myself, I can only properly support GCC linux.x86_64 -> linux.x86_64.
-That being said, I would like to support as many target environments as possible.
+That being said, I would like to support as many platforms as possible.
-If you use a different environment I'd love to merge any patches you make suppporting it.
+If you use a different platform I'd love to merge any patches you make suppporting it.

 At the time of writing;
+Any combination of *BSD, Linux, x86_64 and ARM should work perfectly.
-OSX might _just work_ - I've tried to avoid anything not posix.
+With any luck I've one-shot OSX support perfectly - I've tried to avoid anything not posix.
-Windows is missing a few platform dependent functions, but shouldn't require rewriting anything I hope.
+Windows is missing a few platform dependent functions, but ~~shouldn't require rewriting anything I hope~~.
+I've accidentally coupled too closely with methods I didn't realise don't exist in windows - some code needs rewriting by someone on a windows system.